mbrandonw/presentations/2017-10-31-server-side-swift-from-scratch/server-side-switch-from-scratch.md

 * Even better: `(Conn<A>) -> Conn<B>`
 * Great: `(Conn<I, A>) -> Conn<J, B>`

+^ ok, let's start by looking at the middleware component.

 ^ Naively we may try to define middleware as a function from request to response, however these functions don't compose, and so they are not a good candidate for an atomic unit we can build our server off of.

-^ Better is to create a single type, `Conn`, that holds the request that came in and the response that will go out.
+^ Better is to create a single type, `Conn`, that holds the request that came in and the response that will go out. these functions are composable.
 Each such function `(Conn) -> Conn` will change a little bit of the response, like filling in the status code, or appending some data, etc...

 ^ Even better would be to make `Conn` generic so that it could hold first class data.
 Then each function `(Conn<A>) -> Conn<B>` could compute some new data from previous data and pass it along the chain, e.g. routing could pluck out parts of the request to form a first class value.